satshacopter/satshacopter-250X/README.md

 <img src="media/imu_location_ready.jpg" width="70%">

-Now put 4 layer of **double side thick scotch tape**:
+Now put 4 layers of **double side thick scotch tape**:

 <img src="media/tape.jpg" width="70%">

-just under the IMU:
+under the IMU:

 <img src="media/imu_soft.jpg" width="70%">

-Now you can plug the IMU. be sure that is in **flat position and that doesn't touch the wood** (adjust it with your fingers):
+Now you can plug the IMU.
+Be sure that is in **flat position and that doesn't touch the wood** (adjust it with your fingers):

 <img src="media/imu_final_position.jpg" width="70%">

 Now is time to solder some wires that you don't want to be disconnected during flight.
 You have to solder the white signal cables of the ESCs, their power connectors and the XT60 power connector for the battery.
-Also make sure that the soldering are strong and solid, most important on the outer power board.
+Also make sure that the solderings are strong and solid, most important on the outer power board.
 The following image shows how and where to connect all, and also identifies the position of the motors:

 <img src="media/general_connections_board.png" width="70%">